 2.1.11 Behind the IGW, the DIP uses Azure Application Programming Interface (API) management to create and maintain interfaces into the DIP via the internet.
 Azure API management is used to standardise inbound interfaces within the DIP.

-2.1.12 The DIP shall have both a Production environment (for sending actual data) and a non-production environment (for DIP-On boarding, testing and such) at all times.
+2.1.12 The DIP shall have both a Production environment (for sending actual data) and a non-production environment (for DIP On-Boarding, testing and such) at all times.
 Additional non-production environments may be created from time-to-time as directed by the DIP Manager.
 The non-production and production environments are maintained separately at all times.

 2.1.13 At the other end of the internet connection is the DIP User’s environment.
 DIP Users are recommended to include both a Policy Enforcement Point (PEP) and one or more API Gateway (depending on their capacity and resilience requirements) or, alternative security controls which meet the minimum security requirements required by the DIP Rules.